RonasIT/laravel-swagger/readme.md

 ## Instalation

 ### Composer
- 1. Add to required `"ronasit/laravel-swagger": "master-dev"`
- 1. Add to required `"ronasit/laravel-helpers": "master-dev"`
- 1. Add to required `"ronasit/local-data-collector": "master-dev"`
- 1. Run `composer update`
+ 1. `composer require ronasit/laravel-swagger`

 ### Laravel
- 1. Add **AutoDocServiceProvider::class** to providers in *config/app.php*
- 1. Add **LocalDataCollectorServiceProvider::class** to providers in *config/app.php*
- 1. Run `php artisan vendor:publish`
+ 1. `php artisan vendor:publish`

 ### Plugin
  1. Add middleware **AutoDocMiddleware::class** to *Http/Kernel.php*.
  1. Set **AutoDocTestCase** as parent of your TestCase in *tests/TestCase.php*
  1. In *config/auto-doc.php* you can specify enabling of plugin, info of your project, some defaults descriptions and route for rendering of documentation.
-Please note that you should enter a name of view in description field
  1. In *.env* file you should add following lines
     `
     LOCAL_DATA_COLLECTOR_PROD_PATH=/example-folder/documentation.json